LaurePiechaczyk/project5-coffee-shop/TESTING.md

   - CHECK

 #### Account pages
-Check that the layout matches the rest of the website.
+- Check that the layout matches the rest of the website.
+  - CHECK

+- Register - login - log out - reset password by clicking Forgot Password
+  - CHECK

 ## Automated testing